-18. Venture Capital Investment Credit
+17. Venture Capital Investment Credit

 ACA 15-5-1401 et seq. provides an income tax credit up to \$10 million per fiscal year as recommended by the Arkansas Development Finance Authority and approved by the State Board of Finance.
-The credit may not exceed the income tax otherwise due.
+The credit may not exceed the income tax otherwise due and is non refundable.